 The biggest benefit of selecting this kind of rate when you're searching for the best mortgage interest rates is that it generally includes more features.
 As a consumer, this offers you greater flexibility.
 Another benefit is that it becomes easier to switch interest rates later if you find a better deal.
 This is because you do not have to pay to break out of the loan contract.

 Whilst we outlined that a benefit of this kind of rate is that there are more features, you do have to pay extra for them.
 This can be a disadvantage to those who are more budget conscious.
 Another disadvantage for the budget conscious mortgage consumer is that due to change in market trends - your repayments are subject to change and you could be expected to pay more depending on the overall cash rate.

 What if we told you that you can choose to split your home loan?

 With a split rate loan you can choose to divide your home loan into two separate loans.
 Even better, you can nominate which proportion of the loan you wish to fix and which you wish to remain variable.
 This gives you the certainty of a fixed rate with the flexibility to make extra repayments on the variable aspect.

 Finding the most suitable home loan rates for you!

 In this video, our CEO and Founder, David Chehade, explains the difference between a fixed and variable interest rate

-REIF are here to make the process of choosing the best home loan as seamless as possible.
-If you're unsure of which interest rate option is more suited to you and your circumstances, we can assist you.
-Our refinancing service is FREE and because we do not work for the banks, we have your best interests at heart.
+REIF are here to make the process of choosing the most suitable home loan rates, as seamless as possible.
+If you're unsure of which home loan rates are suited to you and your circumstances, we can assist you.

 To learn more about how we can assist you with making the most out of your mortgage repayments, please reach out to our team of specialists on the details provided below.
 We would love to be able to assist you with making the right decision.